Fatumanongi

 Fatumanongi is an island in Tonga.
 It is located within the Ha'apai Group in the centre of the country, to the northeast of the national capital of Nukuʻalofa.

 Geography

 The nearest islands are Fotuha'a to the south and Niniva to the east.
 The island of Kao lies to the west, and the Ava Tauoifi Strait lies to the south.

 Climate

-The climate is tropical hot.
+The climate is hot like typical tropical areas.
 Like the other islands of the Ha'apai Group, Fatumanongi is occasionally hit by cyclones.